 The outer geosynthetic layer of GCLs can be mechanically bonded using stitching or needle punching (resulting in reinforced GCLs).
-A different process consists in the use of an adhesive bond to glue the bentonite to the geosynthetic (resulting in unreinforced GCLs).
+A different process consists in using an adhesive bond to glue the bentonite to the geosynthetic (resulting in unreinforced GCLs).
 The mechanical bonding of reinforced GCLs increases their internal shear strength.
-Geosynthetic clay liners contain approximately 5 kg/m2 of bentonite that has a hydraulic conductivity of approximately $1 \times 10^{-9}$ cm/s.
-Infiltration under unit hydraulic gradient through a material with hydraulic conductivity of $1 \times 10^{-9}$ cm/s would result in an infiltration rate of 0.3 mm per year.
+Geosynthetic clay liners contain approximately 5 kg/m^2 of bentonite that has a hydraulic conductivity of approximately 1×10^{-9} cm/sec.
+Infiltration under unit hydraulic gradient through a material with hydraulic conductivity of 1×10^{-9} cm/sec would result in an infiltration rate of 0.3 mm per year.

-Since a GCL is a composite material, its relevant properties are those of the geotextile alone, of the bentonite alone, and of the composite.
-Geotextile properties were discussed in Section 27.3.1.
+As a GCL is a composite material, its relevant properties are those of the geotextile alone, of the bentonite alone, and of the composite.
+Geotextile properties were discussed in Section 37.3.1.
 The geotextile properties relevant to GCLs include mass per unit area, grab tensile, wide-width tensile, and puncture resistance.
 Relevant properties of the bentonite are obtained from free swell tests, which measure the absorption of water into a bentonite based on its volume change, and plate water absorption tests, which measure the ability of powdered bentonite to absorb water.
 The relevant properties of the composite GCL material include bentonite content, which is simply a measure of the mass of bentonite per unit area of GCL, permeameter testing (ASTM D 5084) used to estimate the GCL hydraulic conductivity, tensile strength characterized either by grab tensile or wide-width tensile tests, and puncture resistance tests performed to assess the relative puncture resistance between GCLs and geomembranes or other geosynthetics.
+The internal and interface shear strength of GCLs should also be determined as stability is a major concern for side slopes in bottom liner or cover systems that include GCLs.
+This is because of the very low shear strength of hydrated sodium bentonite.
+Proper shear strength characterization is needed for the different materials and interfaces in hydraulic barriers (Koerner, 2005).
+The analysis of a large database of test results on the internal shear strength of GCLs is presented by Zornberg et al. (2005).